Sister Marinda M. Keniston

 Sister Marinda Keniston was a serious thinker and a person willing to speak her mind.
 Twice she submitted important questions to the Shaker publication, The Manifesto, hoping to start a meaningful conversation across communities.
-The first, entitled “Whither Are We Drifting?” in July 1890 (p.
-150), addressed Shaker over-dependence on hired help, and its negative impact on the economic and spiritual life of Shaker societies.
+The first, entitled “Whither Are We Drifting?”, appeared in The Manifesto in July 1890 (p.
+150) and addressed Shaker over-dependence on hired help, and its negative impact on the economic and spiritual life of Shaker societies.

 Brother Hamilton De Graw of the Mt.
-Lebanon, New York, Shaker community replied to “Whither Are We Drifting?” in an article entitled “Are We Drifting?”, in the September 1890 issue of The Manifesto (p.
+Lebanon, New York, Shaker community replied to “Whither Are We Drifting?” with an article entitled “Are We Drifting?”, published in the September 1890 issue of The Manifesto (p.
 199).

-Her second article, “To My Gospel Friends” in November 1890 (pp. 249-250) addressed the issue of women’s work and the value, or lack thereof, placed on Shaker Sisters’ contributions to family communal life.
+Her second article, entitled “To My Gospel Friends” in The Manifesto in November 1890 (pp. 249-250), addressed the issue of women’s work and the value, or lack thereof, placed on Shaker Sisters’ contributions to family communal life.
 She wrote: